p4r4noj4/spectroscope-connector/README.md

 1. Qt 4.8
 2. Python 2+ (PySerial seems to have problems with Python 3+)
-3. PySide
+  * PySide
-4. PySerial
+  * PySerial
+  * PyQtGraph

-You can install PySide and PySerial using pip command after installing Python:
+You can install Python libraries using pip command after installing Python:

-`pip install pyside`
+`pip install pyside` for each library

-`pip install pyserial`
+Or just use provided setup script:

+`python setup.py install`